TheLogicMaster/Cranked/README.md

 - Ability to act as simulator (Useful debug features)
 - See if emulator can play encrypted games with a dumped key or something (Maybe limiting to just decrypted games)
 - System UI/software from SDK (Create replacement assets, *Darker Grotesque* should be able to be adopted in place of *Roobert* system font)
-- Investigate pre-2.0.0 binaries to handle uncompressed data
+- Investigate pre-2.0.0 binaries to handle uncompressed data (Use PDC flag)
 - Emulator API wrapper to hide all the messy internals, possible C compatible
 - Values checks, since plenty of null/illegal API parameters will cause a native seg-fault
 - Dynarmic native engine support for more portability